anguyen1210/covid19-dashboard/_pages/related.md

 ## Articles

+- [COVID-19: Imperial researchers model likely impact of public health measures](https://www.imperial.ac.uk/news/196234/covid19-imperial-researchers-model-likely-impact/) Mar 17, 2020: The press release by Imperial College summarizing the main findings of the report by their COVID-19 response team, which models the spread and impact of the pandemic under different reponse scenarios.
+Widely cited and directly shaping government response on both sides of the Atlantic.
+Includes link to the full report (look for 'Report 9').
 - [Why outbreaks like the coronavirus spread exponentially and how to flatten the curve](https://www.washingtonpost.com/graphics/2020/world/corona-simulator/?itid=hp_hp-banner-low_virus-simulator520pm%3Ahomepage%2Fstory-ans) Washington Post, Mar 14, 2020.
 -  [COVID-19 outbreak response: first assessment of mobility changes in Italy following lockdown](https://covid19mm.github.io/in-progress/2020/03/13/first-report-assessment.html), Mar 13, 2020
 -  [Open letter from Italy to the interational scientific community](https://left.it/2020/03/13/covid_19-open-letter-from-italy-to-the-international-scientific-community/)  Mar 13, 2020